Magnetic field-temperature competition and quantum criticality in a strange metal

-where the left side corresponds to the values in equation~(\ref{eq:the2R}) and the right-hand side corresponds to the values in the single-isotope model (equation~(\ref{eq:theR}) in Section~\ref{Sec:Methods}).
-The errors $\sigma_{\eta}(C_S)$, $\sigma_{\eta}(C_N)$, $\sigma_{\eta}(T_{1})$, evaluated at four different temperatures, are given in table~\ref{table:etaerrors}.
+where the left side corresponds to the values in Eq.~(\ref{eq:the2R}) and the right-hand side corresponds to the values in the single-isotope model (Eq.~(\MethodEquation) in the Methods).
+The errors $\sigma_{\eta}(C_S)$, $\sigma_{\eta}(C_{\N})$, $\sigma_{\eta}(T_{1})$, evaluated at four different temperatures, are given in table~\ref{table:etaerrors}.

-As indicated above, the values of $\sigma_{\eta}(C_S)$ at temperatures above 0.3~K are much smaller than the nominal difference in the nuclear specific heat $\sigma_{\eta}(C_N)$.
-Importantly, the difference in $C_S$ remains small at even lower temperatures due to the near perfect orthogonality in the parameter space (see {\SuppNoteMath} for further details).
+As indicated above, the values of $\sigma_{\eta}(C_S)$ at temperatures above 0.3~K are much smaller than the nominal difference in the nuclear specific heat $\sigma_{\eta}(C_{\N})$.
+Importantly, the difference in $C_S$ remains small at even lower temperatures due to the near-perfect orthogonality in the parameter space (see Supplementary Note~3 for further details).